Many developers spend a fair amount of the day waiting:

 This is a great article about actually improving workflow as a developer.
 While I’ve been using all of the tools you mention the Rails improvements and configuration will certainly help speed up my work.
 (I’ve actually stopped developing new projects with Rails for the most part because of startup time!
 Maybe I can give it another shot.)
 Thanks for taking the time to share your experience.

-Pawe_Go_cicki almost 11 years ago
+Pawe_Go_cicki over 11 years ago

 Pawe_Go_cicki